NaufalFadhil/prolang.naufalfadhil.my.id/content/en/docs/golang/_index.md

 ---
-title: Getting Started
+title: Golang
 description: What does your user need to know to try your project?
-categories: [Examples, Placeholders]
+categories: [Documentation, Programming Language]
-tags: [test, docs]
+tags: [docs, summary]
+sidebar_root_for: self
-weight: 2
+weight: 70
 ---

 {{% pageinfo %}} This is a placeholder page that shows you how to use this